YoDevil/hybrid_caf_bootstacks/README.md

 <b>Why Laf isn't giving secure booting error, if we're using LP version?</b> <br/>
 As everybody knows, until now, we were using KK Laf + KK Aboot.
 This was because new LP images have a new image signature.
 So, to make it boot on KK Aboot, I broke LP signature (Extracting the ramdisk and packing it again) and then I bumped it using [open_bump] (http://forum.xda-developers.com/lg-g2/orig-development/tool-bump-sign-boot-images-t2950595).

-</b>Attention!
+<b>Attention!
 Devices stuck on JB will not be add!
 Ex: L-01F DOCOMO</b>

 <b>Have any issue?</b> <br/>
 [Report Here] (https://github.com/danielstuart14/bootstacks/issues)